kibook/s1kd-tools/tools/s1kd-refs/README.md

 Specify a custom format for printed references. &lt;fmt&gt; is a format string, where the following variables can be given:

+-   %file% - The filename of the referenced object (nothing is printed if no file is matched).

 -   %line% - The line number where the reference occurs in the source.

 -   %ref% - The reference.
+May be a code (if no file is matched), a file name (for objects where a file is matched) or a file name + fragment name.

 -   %src% - The source of the reference.